NewAlexandria/leadership_readme/questions-and-answers/eng-leadership-questions-answers.md

 ### How many years of experience do you have as a VP of Engineering?

 4 formally as that title, though the past 8 years have served that role, or higher.
 Having started 4 companies and led a capital raise once, I have as many as 10 yr total experience with practices attention related to the VP of Engineering role.

-### Startup Experience?

-I've started 5 companies, and led a raised capital.
-I've been an advisor to several startups and stable small-businesses in a paid capacity.
-I've scaled companies from the 10s to the 60s, and past 150.
-I've taken a pivotal role in engineering organizations over 200 headcount.
-I have ranged from raising capital as a startup founder, running my own biz dev and sales as a consultant, to working at large corporations and leading technology teams.

 ### How do you scale organizations?